Bank Financial Security and Money Laundering Prevention

 - To develop basic competencies required to better understand and detect fraudulent activity in personal and commercial bank accounts.

 Anyone who works in banking should be well-versed in identifying and controlling risks associated with money laundering and terrorist financing.
 This program may be completed on a part- or full-time basis.
-The College plans to begin offering the program in an online format in Fall 2018.

-Every financial institution has a need for employees who are knowledgeable and well-trained in regulations set forth by the Bank Secrecy Act and Anti-Money Laundering.
+Every financial institution has a need for employees who are knowledgeable and well-trained in regulations set forth by the Bank Secrecy Act (BSA) and Anti-Money Laundering.
 This is especially important because all financial institutions have statutory and regulatory obligations in conjunction with the BSA, including federal and state-chartered institutions, as well as credit unions.
 Professionals in the financial industry and college faculty agree that a certificate program in Bank Financial Security and Money Laundering Prevention can provide students with integrated instruction in critical topics, including accounting, business law, corporate entities, and internal auditing.